Mike B.'s Back Yard + Office Remodel

 Concrete + Cor-Ten

 A board-formed concrete fire pit + planters are built to last.
 The fire pit's custom weep holes are capped with Cor-Ten steel.
-These will rust over time and create a deliberate patina, adding another layer of texture to the landscape.
+These will rust over time and create a patina, adding another layer of texture to the landscape.